Azerbaijani in Moldova

 By the eleventh century, Persian influence was overpowered by Turkic influence, which explains the blending of Turkic and Persian aspects of their culture.
 The Azerbaijanis scattered around the same time as the Turks, between the sixth and the eleventh centuries.
 During the thirteenth century, this region of Asia was conquered by Genghis Khan's short lived Mongol Empire.

 The Azeri language belongs to the southwestern (Oguz) branch of the Turkic language family.
 There are two main subgroups of Azeri: Azerbaijani North and Azerbaijani South.
 The main differences are in the sounds and basic grammatical structure of the languages.
 Azeri has a written tradition that dates to the fourteenth century.
 Arabic script is used in Iran and the Cyrillic alphabet is used in Azerbaijan.
-Azeri serves as the somewhat hybrid, yet common, language of eastern Transcaucasus, southern Dagestan, and northwestern Iran.
+Azeri serves as the somewhat hybrid, yet common, language of eastern Transcaucasia, southern Dagestan, and northwestern Iran.

 In the past, a clan-type family structure was common among the Azeris.
 The clan, or hoj, was usually named after a common ancestor.
 Clan members were bound to provide mutual aid to each other.
 They frequently acted as a unified entity in business dealings.
 In a desire to protect their culture, Azerbaijani marriages were usually within the family.
 They preferred unions between first cousins.
 Marriage to a non-Azeri was almost unheard of prior to the Soviet period.
 Polygyny (having more than one wife) was only allowed in cases of infertility.

 Numerous invasions, and the tribal nature of the people caused the Azeris to spread throughout Central Asia.
 Today, there are significant Azeri communities in Turkey, Ukraine, Russia, Armenia, Iraq, and especially Iran and Azerbaijan, their homeland.
-There are smaller pockets of Azerbaijanis in former Soviet republics including Moldova, Belarus, Lithuania, Estonia, and Georgia.
+There are smaller pockets of Azerbaijanis in former Soviet republics including Moldova, Belarus, Lithuania, Estonia and Georgia.

 What Are Their Lives Like?